Leeway-95/TSA-TSQA-with-LLMs/README.md

 -->

 ## [🌐 **Application Example**](http://202.112.113.249:8889/paper/view/example.pdf)
-We applied our taxonomy to a literature interpretation application and provide an [example](http://202.112.113.249:8889/paper/view/example.pdf), which uses it to retrieve the latest relevant literature and assist readers in quickly and clearly understanding the content.
+We applied our taxonomy to a literature interpretation tool and provided an [example](http://202.112.113.249:8889/paper/view/example.pdf) that retrieves the latest relevant literature, helping readers quickly and clearly grasp the content.

 ## Alignment Paradigm Taxonomy
 We propose a taxonomy that reflects the evolution from Time Series Analysis (TSA) to Time Series Question Answering (TSQA), driven by a shift from external to internal alignment.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/10fcb059-af69-4573-9ad4-b8fcde8bc27f" />

-The horizontal axis indicates whether the LLM parameters are trained, while the vertical axis indicates whether temporal modifications are required.
-Temporal modifications refer to changes to external modules or the internal LLM architecture to adapt to time series.
+The horizontal axis indicates whether LLMs are trained, while the vertical axis indicates whether temporal modifications are required.
+Temporal modifications refer to adjustments to external modules or the internal LLM architecture for time series adaptation.

-These two dimensions determine the three alignment paradigms.
+These two dimensions determine three alignment paradigms.<br>
-(a) Injective Alignment involves no temporal modification and adopts frozen LLMs.
-This design preserves the original LLM parameters.
+(a) Injective Alignment: No temporal modification is required, and frozen LLMs are employed.<br>
-(b) Bridging Alignment introduces temporal modification while still employing frozen LLMs.
-This design enables joint processing of time series and textual inputs while preserving all parameters of the original LLM.
-(c) Internal Alignment combines temporal modification with training LLMs through parameter updating to provide native support for time series.
+(b) Bridging Alignment: Temporal modification is required, but frozen LLMs are still employed.<br>
+(c) Internal Alignment: Temporal modification is optional with LLM training.

-We organize existing literature into three alignment paradigms: Injective Alignment, Bridging Alignment, and Internal Alignment.
+We organize existing literature into the three alignment paradigms.

 ## Injective Alignment: